georgathome/waypoints/README.md

-# waypoints
+# Waypoints

-A MATLAB class to work with data representing cartesian waypoints.
+A MATLAB class to work with data representing waypoints in a cartesian coordinate frame.

 ## Introduction
-To create an instance of the `Waypoints` class use one of the folling approaches:
+To create an instance of the `Waypoints` class use one of the following approaches:
 - Call the class constructor `Waypoints`.
 - Call static method `xy2Waypoints` providing x/y coordinates.
-- Call static method `ll2Waypoints` providing longitudinal/lateral GPS coordinates.
+- Call static method `ll2Waypoints` providing longitudinal/lateral coordinates, e.g. from GPS.
 - Call static method `pp2Waypoints` providing a piecewise polynomial structure.

 ## Methods